fluxusfrequency/blog/integrating-react-with-backbone.md

 window.app = new Application();
 ```

 What is this `Application`, you may ask?
 Simply put, it's the function we'll use to bootstrap the entire project.
-Its function is to get all of the dependencies set up, instantiate the controllers, router, kick off Backbone history, and render the main view.
+Its purpose is to get all of the dependencies set up, instantiate the controllers and router, kick off Backbone history, and render the main view.

-Here's a sample of what this might look like:

 ```javascript
 var Backbone = require('backbone');